uselagoon/aergia-controller/README.md

 This backend is designed to serve generic error handling for any http error.
 The backend can also leverage [custom errors](https://kubernetes.github.io/ingress-nginx/user-guide/custom-errors/), which can be used to check the kubernetes api to see if the namespace needs to be scaled from zero.

+## Usage

+An environment can be force idled, force scaled, or unidled using labels on the namespace.
+All actions still respect the label selectors, but forced actions will bypass any hits checks

+### Force Idled
+To force idle a namespace, you can label the namespace using `idling.amazee.io/force-idled=true`.
+This will cause the environment to be immediately scaled down, but the next request to the ingress in the namespace will unidle the namespace

+### Force Scaled
+To force scale a namespace, you can label the namespace using `idling.amazee.io/force-scaled=true`.
+This will cause the environment to be immediately scaled down, but the next request to the ingress in the namespace will *NOT* unidle the namespace.
+A a deployment will be required to unidle this namespace

+### Unidle
+To unidle a namespace, you can label the namespace using `idling.amazee.io/unidle=true`.
+This will cause the environment to be scaled back up to its previous state.

 ## Change the default templates

 By using the environment variable `ERROR_FILES_PATH`, and pointing to a location that contains the three templates `error.html`, `forced.html`, and `unidle.html`, you can change what is shown to the end user.